MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/colors.md

 Use the `Default` to set (or re-set) a color value back to the platform default (understanding that this represents a different underlying color on each platform for each property).

-Developers can use this value to set a `Color` property but should **not** query this instance for it's component RGB values (they're all set to -1).
+Developers can use this value to set a `Color` property but should **not** query this instance for its component RGB values (they're all set to -1).

 ## Color.Transparent